jeanthom/VR88M/README.md

 # VR88M

-vr88m is a quick&dirty disassembler for V8 microRISC architecture.
+vr88m is a basic disassembler for V8 microRISC architecture (used in some Micronas USB DAC chips).

 ## Howto